Request a Sample

 Unfinished Format

-Unfinished Brazilian Teak is an excellent choice for new construction.
-Builders prefer square edge material and unfinished performs better in the active new-construction environment.
-We sell only clear grade — select grade is not available — ensuring consistent color within acceptable ranges.
-Dried to 7% moisture content and milled to NOFMA standards.
+Unfinished Brazilian Teak is an outstanding choice for new construction.
+Many builders insist on square edge material, and unfinished works better in the dirty new-construction environment.
+We sell only clear grade — select grade is not available — so your floors always have color variation within an acceptable range.
+We dry our Brazilian Teak to 7% moisture content and mill it comparably to NOFMA standards — the contractor’s choice.

 Species Information